- A level requirements: AAB

 This module teaches students how to assess arguments using formal methods.
 Taking this module will enhance your ability to work with abstract material and your problem solving skills.
 It will help you understand logical notation where you encounter it in your reading, and prepare you, where appropriate, for more advanced logical study.
 The module is taught by lecture (1 hour per week) and workshop (2 hours per Week from week 2 onwards).
 It also uses extensive online support materials.
 These include videos containing worked examples and a proof editor/checker.
 It is assessed via coursework (60%) and an examination (40%).
 The support materials for each week come with a short online formative quiz.

-This module introduces students to modern metaphysics, with an emphasis on a coherent historical narrative that explains the role that early modern philosophers, especially Rene Descartes and John Locke, have played in the development of our contemporary intellectual culture.
-The module covers Descartes’ and Locke’s philosophical systems in the early modern period, then goes on to outline the ‘scientific turn’ in philosophy in the late 19th and early 20th century.
-Taking this module will give students a grasp of why philosophers ask big questions about the nature of reality, and how those questions bear on their everyday lives and political experiences.
+This module introduces students to philosophy of mind, metaphysics, and epistemology with an emphasis on a coherent historical narrative that explains the role that early modern philosophers have played in the development of contemporary philosophical problems and debates.
+Taking this module will give students a grasp of why philosophers ask big questions about the nature of reality, and the scope of our knowledge, and how those questions bear on their everyday lives.
 The module is taught by lecture (2 x 1 hour per week) and seminar (1 hour per week).
 Assessment has two components, a set of 5 short pieces of writing (5 x 150 words) worth 25% of the module mark and spread through the teaching term, and a final essay worth the remaining 75%.

 This module brings the history of philosophy to life by unpacking the meaning behind well-known philosophical quotations (e.g. ‘The unexamined life is not worth living’; ‘One is not born, but rather becomes, a woman’).
 The quotations will be selected from key thinkers in the history of philosophy, and will be presented in chronological order.
 They will also be selected so that the material covered complements, but does not overlap with, readings on other philosophy modules.
 Students are introduced to well-known philosophical quotations in lectures.
 The lectures provide background context required to understand the quotations.
 Students then carry out independent research into the meanings of these quotations after the lecture.
 In workshops they write short summaries of what is meant by these quotations.
 In seminars they present and discuss these summaries, and have a debate about the plausibility of the philosophical views underlying the quotations they are working on.
 At the end of the course they combine three of their five summaries into a wiki, and they write a blogpost on one of the quotations that explains its meaning and evaluates the philosophical views and ideas expressed in it.